kuzGo/kuzco/README.md

 - Code Institute for equipping me with the skills and knowledge to complete this project.
 - Friends and family for support,motivation and creating activity datasets.
 - Some parts of the README.md file have been used in my previous project.
-- Slack comunity who helped me with fixing the bugs.
+- Slack community who helped me with fixing the bugs.
-- Code Istitute Tutors : Jo,Sean,Igor,Shely and many others who helped me out of some hard times I had during my work on the project.
+- Code Institute Tutors : Jo,Sean,Igor,Shely and many others who helped me out of some hard times I had during my work on the project.

 ### Site is for educational purposes